rackerlabs/rackspace-how-to/content/cloud-servers/installing-an-ssl-certificate-on-apache.md

 type: article
 created_date: '2011-03-16'
 created_by: Rackspace Support
-last_modified_date: '2016-10-19'
+last_modified_date: '2018-10-19'
-last_modified_by: zeta0134
+last_modified_by: Nate Archer
 product: Cloud Servers
 product_url: cloud-servers
 ---

 This article is a continuation of [Generate a CSR](/how-to/generate-a-csr-with-openssl/) and will take you from creating and receiving your SSL cert from your authority of choice to installing it in apache.
-I've chosen to Apache since it is the most common web server on Linux and the Internet.
-Again, I'm pulling the majority of this documentation from RapidSSL.com which is a great place to buy a certificate if you haven't already chosen:
+Apache is the most common web server on Linux and the Internet.

 <http://www.rapidssl.com/ssl-certificate-support/install-ssl-certificate/apache_2x.htm>

 ### Prerequisites

+- Apache and mod_ssl installed on your server.

-Keep in mind besides having apache and mod_ssl installed, you will need to have an IP address for this SSL cert and a unique IP address for each SSL that you want to host.
+- An IP address for this SSL cert and a unique IP address for each SSL that you want to host.
 Certificate authorities and browsers require that all SSL certs be on their own IP address.